piotrstenke/Durian/README.md

 }
 ```

-## In Progress

-The following modules are still in active development and are yet to be released in a not-yet-specified future.

 ### [CopyFrom](src/Durian.CopyFrom/README.md)

 *CopyFrom* allows to copy implementations of members to other members, without the need for inheritance.
 A regex pattern can be provided to customize the copied implementation.